 The countryside next door: Victoria Ekpo explores Liverpool’s Green Belt

-Lecturer, poet and walking enthusiast Victoria Ekpo recalls a sunny spring day that inspired a new adventure – exploring rural landscape and heritage so close to the city.
+Lecturer, poet and walking enthusiast Victoria Ekpo recalls a sunny spring day that inspired a new adventure – exploring the rural landscape and heritage so close to the city.

 The spring started on a promising note – great swathes of blue skies, enduring sunshine and seemingly unending daylight.
 The warmth of a long-remembered summer filled us with hope – of an end to lockdown, retiring the winter coats and reuniting with family, friends and colleagues.

-This spring (more than the last one), carries many expectations, so when the weather promises so much, there is a skip in my step.
+Spring carries many expectations, so when the weather promises so much, there is a skip in my step.

 So, on this particular Saturday, after a week of working from home and only managing to catch an hour of sunlight on the odd break, I needed an extended local walk to stretch my desk-bound legs and rekindle my contact with the outdoors.